safetyscore/safetyscore/docs/whitepaper/whitepaper.md

   been proven to them, e.g. proof of non-adherence to protocol, relationships between entities, etc.

-* They will act as a mint for Viral Tokens.
+* They will act as a mint for Risk Tokens.

-The right to operate a Distributed Notary will be limited to organisations that have had a track record of working to preserve digital rights and freedoms, e.g. the Electronic Frontier Foundation, Mozilla Foundation, Open Rights Group, etc.
+The right to operate a Distributed Notary will be limited to organizations that have had a track record of working to preserve digital rights and freedoms, e.g. the Electronic Frontier Foundation, Mozilla Foundation, Open Rights Group, etc.

-We do this as the Distributed Notaries have access to certain confidential information, such as the link between two Activity Keys, and the operators should push back against subpoenas from parties looking to de-anonymise users.
+We do this as the Distributed Notaries have access to certain confidential information, such as the link between two Activity Keys, and the operators should push back against subpoenas from parties looking to de-anonymize users.

 The Distributed Notaries are represented by a set of threshold signature keys.
 This gives us various benefits: